|

 Textiles have a rich and fascinating history that leads up to modern times.
 People once weaved simple linen garments and materials, but today textiles can save lives in the medical industry and redefine fashion.

-Textiles 101 Resources | The George Washington University ...
+Textiles 101 Resources | The George Washington University Museum and ...

 Textiles are expressions of human creativity and ingenuity.
 From clothing to carpets, textiles share four basic elements: fiber, color, structure, and decoration.
 An artist makes a series of choices about how to construct their piece, what dyes to use, and the types of patterns to introduce.